SylvainRoy/ttemacs/readme.md

 Then, you probably want to check 'example.el' to have an example to start with:

- * start a Test Tool Server in mode echo (the scenario is completely empty) on 127.0.0.1:40000 in ERPLv2
+ * start a Test Tool Server in echo mode (or whatever you have at hand that just echo what is receives on a TCP connection) on 127.0.0.1:40000 (in ERPLv2).

  * eval the buffer of 'example.el' in Emacs (M-x eval-buffer)